shaiknawazz1/ZionsDemo/README.md

 ## Configuring the gke env using terraform
 1. navigate to `terraform-gke` folder from the root.
-2. download the credentails file from google cloud account (make sure this service account has necessary permissions required)
+2. download the credentials file from google cloud account (make sure this service account has necessary permissions required)
 3. rename the file credentials.json and place in `terraform-gke` folder and run the below commands

    ```